Photo Booths of New York - Strike A Pose

 Today, the appeal of the photo booth has something to do with the timelessness of the image.
 It levels the image down to all other eras.
 There is nothing to distinguish a strip taken in the ’70s from another taken in the ’90s—aside from the clothing, which at this point isn’t really an easy tell.
 And with only about 150 authentic chemical booths left in the United States, we’re proud to have classic, vintage booths in our city.
 Here, we explore some gems around town for the ultimate retro selfie.
 Strike a pose, there’s nothing to it.

 Well-known for the Joe Strummer mural adorning the side of the building, Niagara is a NYC mainstay situated in the heart of Alphabet City.
 Co-owned by singer-songwriter Jesse Malin, this is a reliable spot to see bands, DJs and listen to music you actually like.
 Plus—you guessed it—the bar comes equipped with a photo booth.
 Unlike the others on this list, Niagara’s Photo Booth is digital so you’ll find borders galore—a plus if you’re looking to deviate from the usual analog style found at most other spots.

 112 Avenue A, New York: T. 212-420-9517

 This authentic photo booth produces analog film strips that look like they date back to the ’70s.
 With deep sepia tones, the film is grainy and layered, casting shadows in all the right places (the original contour!).
 Because the booth is a true vintage machine, the film does take a minute to develop but, as they say, some things are just worth the wait.
-Five dollars later and you have yourself a time capsule.
+Thirteen dollars later and you have yourself a time capsule.

 2 6th Ave, New York: T. 212-519-6600